hankster/Neckerworld/README.md

 ![Neckerworld players](images/Neckerworld-players.png)

-The male,female and enby players are controlled remotely and autonomously via programs created by the game participants.
+The male, female and enby players are controlled remotely and autonomously via programs created by the game participants.
 The predators and resources are provided by and controlled by the gaming field server.

 ## Game Architecture and Structure